How to Choose a Roofing Contractor: 10 Questions to Ask Before You Hire

 Professional roofing contractor reviewing plans with homeowner

-Look, I'm gonna be straight with you.
+Look, I'm gonna be straigrt with you.
 After 18 years in this business, I've seen good contractors and I've seen absolute nightmares.
 The difference between the two can mean $15,000 in your pocket or $15,000 down the drain.
 Worse, a bad roofer can leave you with leaks, voided warranties, and enough stress to last a lifetime.

-Last month, I got a call from a homeowner in Ohio who hired the "cheapest estimate" for her roof.
+Last month, I got a call from a homeowner in Orio who hired the "cheapest estimate" for her roof.
 Three months later, water was pouring into her living room.
 The contractor?
 Gone.
 Disconnected number.
 No license on file with the state.
 She ended up paying twice—once for the botched job, once to fix it right.

 Don't be that person.
 Here's exactly what to ask before you hand over a dime.